learn-co-curriculum/dsc-effect-sizes/README.md

 In a data analytics domain, effect size calculation serves three primary goals:

-* Communicate **practical significance** of results.
+* Communicate the **practical significance** of results.
 An effect might be statistically significant, but does it matter in practical scenarios?

 * Effect size calculation and interpretation allows you to draw **Meta-Analytical** conclusions.
-This allows you to group together a number of existing studies, calculate the meta-analytic effect size and get the best estimate of the tur effect size of the population.
+This allows you to group together a number of existing studies, calculate the meta-analytic effect size and get the best estimate of the effect size of the population.

 * Perform **Power Analysis**, which help determine the number of participants (sample size) that a study requires to achieve a certain probability of finding a true effect - if there is one.